A little of everything

 I use Flock or flex when I make my t-shirt transfers.
 I cut out the pattern with my cutter and then iron it on the t-shirt.

-Form a loop of the silver wire, then pull over a colored piece of nylon stocking and stretch it properly before you attach it with a thin copper wire that you wind hard on the stem so that the sock will not loosen.
+Form a loop of the silver wire, then pull over a coloured piece of nylon stocking and stretch it properly before you attach it with a thin copper wire that you wind hard on the stem so that the sock will not loosen.
 Cut off the nylon stocking.
 Make more of these petals and then put them together with stamen and a pistil (bought ready-made) to a flower.
 Attach a steel wire to the flower with a thin copper wire.
 Finally wind a green or brown slightly sticky paper tape around the stems.

 Every autumn I take care of what the garden provides.
 My special pan that steams the fruit and make the juice to come out in a tube in the bottom is my best friend when taking care of all the fruits and berries.
 I make fruit-syrup from many different berries as red and white currant, gooseberry, raspberry, rhubarb and ornamental apples.